carlosonunez/blog.carlosnunez.me/content/post/cncf-weekly-1-flux.md

 Super easy already!

-#### Setting up our infrastructure
+### Setting up our infrastructure

-Let's create our two clusters with `kind`.
-Run the command below to do that:
+Now we need our two clusters.
+Run the command below to create two clusters with `kind` called `cluster-dev` and `cluster-prod`

 ```sh
 kind create cluster --name cluster-dev
 kind create cluster --name cluster-prod
 ```

-You're good to continue if you see output similar to this for both clusters:
+You'll see output like this after each command:

 ```
 using podman due to KIND_EXPERIMENTAL_PROVIDER